-You may be surprised to know this event draws not just those considering (or new to) homeschooling, but also those who have already homeschooled for a few years.
+You may be surprised to know this event draws not only those considering (or new to) homeschooling, but also those who have already homeschooled for a few years.
 They say they always learn something new!

 Here are three great reasons why you should come:

-Reason 1: Big-picture perspective.
+Homeschool Webinar Reason 1.
+Big-picture perspective.

 Often you can get so overwhelmed with the particulars that you never even begin the journey!

 When life intervenes and your original schedule goes up in flames, it’s important to keep the end in mind.
-Our workshop will give you practical advice on how to overcome and plan for even the unexpected things in homeschooling.
+Our webinar will give you practical advice on how to overcome and plan for even the unexpected things in homeschooling.

-Reason 2: Wisdom from homeschool veterans.
+Homeschool Webinar Reason 2.
+Wisdom from homeschool veterans.

-Reason 3: Personal Q-and-A time.
+Homeschool Webinar Reason 3.
+Personal Q-and-A time.

 Sometimes you can hear a great presentation, but it didn’t answer the specific questions you had, based on your unique life situation and circumstances.